squirrel-forge/node-twighouse/README.md

   "__template": "{.../}template"
 }
 ```
- - The *document* property gets defined before json processing and is set afterwards and may be modified via the [modify_data](#modify-data) plugin method.
+ - The *document* property gets defined before json processing and is set afterwards and may be modified via the [plugin data](#plugin-data) plugin method.
 Note that the document data object is supplied to any [directives](#directives) running during processing.
 ```
 {
   path: {string} The page reference, includes a full relativ path and the page slug